Umairican/Umairican/README.md

 I would have put the kettle on if I knew you were coming.
 I am a data scientist who loves exploring data and fintech, and natural language processing.
 Please have a look at my projects and let me know what you think.

 - 🔭 I’m currently working on ...
-A time series project for housing forecasting in Texas using Zillow Data
+A cover letter, resume, and follow-up generator
 - 🌱 I’m currently learning ...
-Time Series Forecasting
+Learning JavaScript through The Odin Project
 - 👯 I’m looking to collaborate on ...
 Projects that involve NLP and text generation
 - 🤔 I’m looking for help with ...
 My career.
 Currently seeking opportunities to work in data science with a focus on natural language processing
 - 💬 Ask me about ...
 How to live in other countries and get out of your comfort zone